Housing Land Audit (HLA)

 The number of houses which are required to be built in each local authority area is called the 'Housing Land Requirement'.
 It is identified in the Strategic Development Plan (SDP), and there are two components to this figure - the 'Housing Supply Target' and the 'Generosity Allowance'.

 The Housing Supply Target is derived from another source, the 'Housing Need and Demand Assessment (HNDA) which is a technical document that aims to give long run estimates of housing need, and provides an evidence base for both the Local Housing Strategy and Local Development Plans, and to ensure that the housing supply has the flexibility necessary for the continued delivery of new housing, this figure is increased by 10%, the so called generosity allowance.
-Details of the West Lothian LDP Housing Land Requirement are set out in the accompanying table.

 Planning authorities are expected to carry out regular monitoring of housing completions and the progress of sites through the planning process and this is achieved in West Lothian through the preparation of an annual Housing Land Audit (HLA).
 The HLA is undertaken by the council but with input from the development industry and infrastructure providers.